opf/openproject/docs/installation-and-operations/installation/docker/README.md

 # Install OpenProject with Docker

 [Docker](https://www.docker.com/) is a way to distribute self-contained applications easily.
-We provide a Docker image for the Community Edition that you can very easily install and upgrade on your servers.
+We provide a Docker image for the Community edition that you can very easily install and upgrade on your servers.
 However, contrary to the manual or package-based installation, your machine needs to have the Docker Engine installed first, which usually requires a recent operating system.
 Please see the [Docker Engine installation page](https://docs.docker.com/install) if you don't have Docker installed.